salcedoe/MtMdocs/docs/matlabBasics/MatlabIntro.md

 …The command **`version`** just reports the current version of MATLAB.
 Since there is just one line of code, there is just one line number: `1`.

 Many of these examples are designed to be copied directly into MATLAB, so you can try programming on your own.
 Notice if you hover over the lightly shaded area, a copy icon will appear.
-If you click on the icon, the code will be copied to your clipboard and you can then just paste into MATLAB
+If you click on the icon, the code will be copied to your clipboard and you can then just paste into MATLAB.

 For clarity, I will often include the output that is spit out after you enter a command in MATLAB.
 This code **should not be copied or pasted**—you'll probably get an error if you do.
 So, I will differentiate the output text in two ways: